gmodstore/gmodstore-api-docs/source/includes/_resource_types.md

 }
 ```

-The `PermissionGroup` resource is used to represent a permission group / rank / role.
+The `Permission Group` resource is used to represent a permission group / rank / role.